karlredgate/doc/notes/RPM.md

 You can also store this setting in a macro file so that it applies for all packages you build.
 See Chapter 20, Customizing RPM Behavior for more on macro files.

 While the Fascist build policy may be an annoyance, it can prove very useful.
-Chances are your spec file has an error if you have files in the $RPM_BUILD_ROOT directory that are not listed in the %files section.
+Chances are your spec file has an error if you have files in the `$RPM_BUILD_ROOT` directory that are not listed in the %files section.
 The Fascist build policy helps catch these errors.
-In addition, since the error outputs a list of files in the $RPM_BUILD_ROOT directory that are not listed in the %files section, you can often paste this list into your %files section.
+In addition, since the error outputs a list of files in the `$RPM_BUILD_ROOT` directory that are not listed in the `%files` section, you can often paste this list into your `%files` section.

 Defining Spec File Macros

 The RPM system defines a lot of handy macros so that your spec files can work regardless of where system directories are located.
-You simply use the macro, such as %_bindir, in place of hard-coded paths.
-The %_bindir macro, for example, identifies the default directory for binary executables, /usr/bin.
+You simply use the macro, such as `%_bindir`, in place of hard-coded paths.
+The `%_bindir` macro, for example, identifies the default directory for binary executables, `/usr/bin`.

 Use these macros wherever possible to avoid hard-coded paths and settings.